Lactobacillus bulgaricus GLB44: Safety of use

-Due to more than a century of safe use, the FDA has granted L. bulgaricus a "grandfather" status, with an automatic GRAS status (Generally Recognized as Safe).
+Due to more than a century of safe use, the FDA has granted L. bulgaricus a "grandfather" status, with an automatic GRAS status (generally recognized as safe).
 Moreover, the Code of Federal Regulations mandates that in the US, for a product to be called yogurt, it must contain two specific strains of lactic acid bacteria: Lactobacillus bulgaricus and Streptococcus thermophilus, as regulated by the FDA.

-Even as a direct supplement, L. bulgaricus has a track record of safe use for more than 60 years in the United States.
-For example, the supplement Lactinex with a different strain of L. bulgaricus has been marketed as a commercial product in the US market since 1952.

-For the last 100 years there has been not a case of overdose on probiotics, which substantiates L. bulgaricus GLB44 as an extremely safe product, without limitations of the quantity consumed.
+L. bulgaricus GLB44 is a safe product, without limitations of the quantity consumed.
 It is also recommendable for the elderly as it helps reduce infections such as the common cold, as well as for young children (i.e., when they suffer from acute diarrhea).
 Harvard Women's Health Watch, published by Harvard Medical School, recommends a GLB44 dose range of between 1 and 10 billion colony forming units (CFU) per day, the amount contained in a capsule or two several days a week.